Mexico's landmark energy bill nears final approval

 Leftist lawmakers fought bitterly against the bill, and some screamed "shame" and "traitors" as they denounced it in the general count.
 Some padlocked doors to the chamber on Wednesday in a bid to stop the debate, forcing lawmakers to switch venues to a smaller auditorium in the lower house complex.

-One Party of the Democratic Revolution (PRD) lawmaker even stripped down to his underwear during his speech on the podium during the overnight debate to symbolize the stripping of Mexico's oil wealth.
-A day earlier, a group of women bared their breasts in the capital in a similar show of protest.

-Dozens of leftist lawmakers who lodged objections to the constitutional reform were being voted down one by one.
+Dozens of leftist lawmakers lodged objections to the constitutional reform, which were being voted down one by one.

 Their stalling tactics have little chance of derailing the bill, which has the support of the ruling Institutional Revolutionary Party (PRI), their allies the Green Party, and the opposition conservative National Action Party (PAN).

-Speaking before the vote, Arturo Escobar, lower house leader of the Greens, attacked opponents of the reform, who are led by the leftist PRD.
+Speaking before the vote, Arturo Escobar, lower house leader of the Greens, attacked opponents of the reform, who are led by the leftist Party of the Democratic Revolution, or PRD.

 "I can't understand, and I say this with great respect, why the federal deputies and youth of the Mexican left keep defending such an out-of-date energy model," Escobar said.